gwastro/pycbc/docs/workflow/pycbc_make_coinc_pipedown_workflow.rst

 Yes, I would like to use the unmodified preinstalled configuration files &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-For a full list of the preinstalled configuration files, see :ref:`configuration_files`.

 Set the configurations files in your path and proceed to workflow generation::

     INSTALLED_CONFIG_FILES="example_pycbc.ini example_inj.ini example_pipedown.ini"